This post may contain affiliate links. Please read our disclosure.

 Can smartwatches reliably show health data?

-Smartwatches can display your blood glucose levels, but they won’t measure them themselves.
+Smartwatches can display your blood glucose levels but won’t measure them themselves.
 They need to be linked with an external CGM system to acquire blood glucose information and are as accurate and reliable as the CGM you use.

-You will also still need to carry your phone with you as the watches have to connect to your phone in order to display your blood sugar readings.
+Except for Apple watches 6 and newer, you will still need to carry your phone as the watches have to connect to your phone to display your blood sugar readings.

 Other than blood glucose data, smartwatches can help people with diabetes manage a healthy lifestyle.
-They can look at the wearer’s calorie intake, diet plan, and heart rate.
+They can look at your calorie intake, diet plan, heart rate, sleep patterns, and stress levels.

 These benefits sound amazing, but remember, none of these devices will be 100% accurate.
 Nevertheless, opting for a brand like Samsung, Fitbit, Garmin or Apple is a good idea.
 These will be more expensive, but their devices will be more accurate than cheaper options.